 The beauty, scarcity, unique density of gold (no other metal outside the platinum group is so heavy) and the ease with which it could melt, form and be measured made it a natural trading medium.
 Gold is much more valuable than any other metal, which means it will always have a use for it.
 Metal is so popular because it doesn't rust or tarnish and its color never fades.
 That's why gold is likely to remain valuable, no matter what happens in the market.

+This makes it an ideal asset to include in a Physical Gold IRA rollover.
 Once you've linked your currencies to gold and silver, your economy will be at the mercy of the quantity of them available in your area.
 It's tough and rare enough to be used as a marker of value, but there's only a limited amount of gold that humanity can practically access on Earth.
 The limited amount of supply, unlike fiat currencies controlled by central banks, which can print more money as needed, has made gold considered a good hedge against inflation.
 This was known as the gold standard and, although governments abandoned it in the 1970s, central banks continue to accumulate large quantities of gold, amounting to about 35,000 tons, or approximately one-fifth of the amount of gold that has been mined.

 From an elementary perspective, gold is the most logical option as a medium of exchange for goods and services.
 It is difficult to know the exact number of silver and gold, but there is no significant difference between their relative quantities.
 The investment argument for gold is based on its lack of correlation with other asset classes and on its proven ability to maintain its value for centuries.
 It had so much gold in relation to goods and services in its economy that it was no longer really scarce.